smithy-lang/smithy/docs/source/spec/mqtt.rst

         }

-The "bar" member of the above ``PostFoo`` operation is marked with the :ref:`mqttTopicLabel-trait`, indicating that the member provides a value for the "{bar}" label of the MQTT topic template.
+The "bar" member of the above ``PostFoo`` operation is marked with the :ref:`smithy.mqtt#topicLabel-trait`, indicating that the member provides a value for the "{bar}" label of the MQTT topic template.
 The "message" and "anotherValue" members come together to form a protocol-specific document that is sent in the payload of the message.